161010

 MANAGEMENT SYSTEMS:

-Reviews condition and inventory data of pavements and bridges; reports problems to lead worker.
+Reviews condition and inventory data; reports problems to lead worker.

 Maintains database files to summarize data reviews and delivers quality reports on data collection to the lead worker.